 • Make sure the thermostat is set to “cool” and that the temperature setting is lower than the room temperature.
 (If this is the problem, your inside unit likely isn’t working either.)
 Properly adjusting the thermostat is a lot simpler (and cheaper) than calling in air conditioning service.

-Jansen Heating and Cooling will be happy to send out trained technicians to look at your broken cooling system, diagnose what’s wrong, and recommend a prompt fix at a fair price.
+Jansen Heating and Cooling will be happy to send out trained technicians to look at your broken cooling system, diagnose what’s wrong, and recommend an air conditioning repair at a fair price.
+Under Jansen’s upfront guarantee, you’ll only pay the quoted price for an HVAC repair, even if the technician discovers and fixes some other problem while he’s completing the job.